bogoware/Moneta/README.md

 * The default `ICurrency` for creating new `Money` instances.
 For example, if you exclusively deal with EUR, you can set EUR as the default currency, making the creation of new `Money` instances more straightforward.
 * The `ICurrencyProvider` used to resolve currencies by code, enabling you to resolve currencies from a database or a web service.
 * The default `RoundingMode` for monetary operations.
 * The decimal precision used to detect rounding errors (see `RoundingErrorDecimals`).
 By default, all internal operations are rounded to 8 decimal places, but you can change this value up to 28 decimal places.
-For instance, this is useful for operations involving cryptocurrencies, which often have many decimal places.
-* A log of operations that have resulted in rounding errors (according to the `RoundingErrorDecimals` value).
+* A log of operations that have resulted in unnoticed rounding errors (according to the `RoundingErrorDecimals` value).

-### The Principle of Monetary Value Conservation
+### The Monetary Value Conservation Principle

-In Moneta holds the «Monetary Value Conservation Principle»: no monetary value is created or lost during the lifetime of a `MonetaContext`.
+In Moneta holds the «Monetary Value Conservation Principle»: no monetary value is created or lost *unnoticed* during the lifetime of a `MonetaContext`.

 Moneta will provide means to keep track of any monetary value created or lost during the lifetime of a `MonetaContext` and make it available to the user who can decide how to handle it.

 There are basically two main causes of monetary value creation or loss:
-* Split Operations: which can produce an unallocated part, both positive or negative depending by the `RoundingMode` used.
+* Split or RoundOff Operations: which can produce an unallocated part, both positive or negative depending by the `RoundingMode` used.
 * Floating Point Operations with floating point numbers more precise than the `Currency` of the `Money` involved in the operation.

 #### Rounding Error Detection